Understanding Referring Domains and Their Impact on SEO

 Let’s take a closer look at each metric in more detail to find out what it means:

 • The number of referring domains and backlinks.
 By comparing the ratio between referring domains and backlinks, you can quickly determine how diverse your backlink profile is.
-You can also assess the quality of your backlinks from .edu or .gov domains, as well as the ratio of dofollow and nofollow backlinks.
+The tool also provides complete lists of backlinks and referring sites, including key metrics for backlink profile analysis.

 • The rate of acquisition of new referring domains and backlinks.
 By tracking the growth rate of your backlink profile over time, you can identify any spikes or drops in growth to make informed decisions about your outreach strategy.